soroush/graphicsmagick/README.txt

   to read the Postscript or the Portable Document Format (PDF).

-  Ghostscript Fonts are available from
+  Ghostscript Fonts (also known as "URW Standard postscript fonts (cyrillicized)") are available from

     https://sourceforge.net/projects/gs-fonts/